-Here is our first time pass rates on the PANCE (pdf) for the last five years. (if this doesn't open in separate window - check downloads)
+Here are the NCCPA first time pass rates on the PANCE (pdf) for the last five years. (if this doesn't open in separate window - check downloads)

 Sometimes, students have to take the PANCE more than one time to be successful.
-The last five years of all test takers (pdf).
+Exam Performance Summary Report.pdf

 The Harding University Physician Assistant Program seeks to develop Physician Assistants graduates who practice and live within a framework of a dependence upon their God and faith.
 The ability to measure that dependence is difficult quantitatively, but is more reflective in who they are as PAs and how they serve their patients and those around them.
 We continue to refine this measurement tool.

 To measure the Program goals, alumni were surveyed.
 The results of the most recent survey (December 2013) are as follows:

 - Instruct physician assistants who will provide primary care reflective of their Christian faith and service to their community and to the world.

 - 50% of respondents indicated working in a Primary care specialty (included in that were Family practice, Internal medicine, Pediatrics, and Urgent care).